 I can offer some individuals a concession depending on your circumstances.
 Please contact me to discuss this.

-Please use the link below and then click on 'For Clients' to get more answers to frequently asked questions about therapy and counselling
+Please click the bacp logo below and then click on 'For Clients' to get more answers to frequently asked questions about therapy and counselling